 Southron Gaard has a long and excellent tradition of Arts and Sciences Challenges; we're world famous in the Crescent Isles and throughout the known world for our challenges.

 Previous challenges issued by the Ladies of Hous Amberherthe, such as the Baronial Heraldic Challege, the Second Baronial Heraldic Challenge, the Persona Gubbins Challenge, and the Event Embellishment, Elaboration, and Edification Arts & Sciences Challenge, are all detailed or linked below.
-Keep scrolling to see what you are looking for.

 UFO Challenge